This list is not necessarily a complete listing of all organizations, manufacturers or distributors, nor does listing imply ACB endorsement.

 BrailleM: The Braille Music List

 BrailleM is a place for discussing and learning about all aspects of braille music code.
-The list is designed to help beginners in Braille music and give them a place where they can ask questions of more experienced braille music users.
+The list is designed to help beginners in braille music and give them a place where they can ask questions of more experienced braille music users.
 The list will also be useful to more experienced users, who can discuss about more difficult passages and formats.
 It also covers subjects related to braille music, such as where to find teaching materials, where to order braille music material, how to transcribe music into braille music code, and so on.

 Brent Hugh’s Personal and Business Web Pages

-1754 Quarry Lane
+1754 Quarry Ln., Suite DD

-To send an e-mail, go to www.dancingdots.com/main/info.htm
+To send an email, go to https://www.dancingdots.com/main/info.htm.

-The Midi-Mag List is aimed at assisting all users with visual impairments to use MIDI andProAudio equipment more effectively.
+The Midi-Mag List is aimed at assisting all users with visual impairments to use MIDI and ProAudio equipment more effectively.
 Members of this list share knowledge, ask questions, and discuss accessibility-related issues.

-Music Instructional Site for the Blind
+Music for the Blind